-The evidence in this case includes Exhibit , a certificate of copyright registration from the Copyright Office.
-[If you find that this certificate was made within five years after first publication of the plaintiff's work, you may consider this certificate as evidence of the facts stated in the certificate.]
-From this certificate you may, but need not, conclude that: [state specifics of the certificate relevant to the case, e.g., that plaintiff's work is the original and copyrightable work of the author and that the plaintiff owns the copyright in that work], which I explain in Instructions [insert instruction numbers relevant to elements of plaintiff's burden].
+The evidence in this case includes Exhibit \\\\, a certificate of copyright registration from the Copyright Office.
+If you find that this certificate was made within five years after first publication of the plaintiff's work, you must presume that there is a valid copyright in [identify the work in question] and presume to be true the facts stated in the certificate including [state specifics of the certificate relevant to the case, e.g., that plaintiff's work is the original and copyrightable work of the author and that the plaintiff owns the copyright in that work], which I explain in Instructions [insert instruction numbers relevant to elements of plaintiff's burden].
+The defendant has the burden of disproving these facts.